dave-light/Taxonomic-System/README.md

 # HCI_2019_G

-To run, open index.html in a browser
+To run, open index.html in a browser. **View README.txt for instructions**